Frequently asked questions

-I am having difficulties accessing the e-learning?
+I am having difficulties using the e-learning.
+What should I do?

-If you are interested in launching content on your own learning management system, you can take a look at two documents produced by our partner, e-Learning for Healthcare:
+If you are interested in launching content on your own learning management system, you can also take a look at two documents produced by our partner, e-Learning for Healthcare:

 Solutions to the SCORM Cross Domain Scripting Issue